NymphNearnuff Crayfish

 Tail: Tan Zonker Strip

-It is best rigged on a sinking line, making sure it reaches the bottom where crayfish are usually found.
+Rigging Suggestions: Best rigged on a sinking line with 1X-2X fluorocarbon tippet, making sure it reaches the bottom where crayfish are usually found.
+Use a sink-tip or full-sinking line in deeper water.